Policies

 Our school promotes positive behaviour by rewarding pupils who are behaving well.
 By having this emphasis on 'catching children being good' all children's behaviour is improved.
 Developing children's understanding about acceptable behaviour and its importance in relationships and wider society is an essential outcome of the education process and a very important life skill.
 Our school has a central role in children's social and moral development just as it does in their academic development and consequently our curriculum reflects importance we place on educating children in these areas.

 We believe that we have been successful in creating a school culture where children 'learn through enjoyment' and where pupils are happy and fulfilled.
-Ofsted agreed in our 2012 inspection commenting that pupils’ behaviour is good.
-They are friendly, courteous, get on well together and have good attitudes to learning.
-This helps to create a happy and calm school environment in which everyone feels safe'.
-Ofsted also referred to the 'excellent spiritual, moral, social and cultural development' of pupils.
+Ofsted agreed in our 2022 inspection commenting that behaviour in lessons is purposeful and that pupils rarely disrupt learning.

 You can download a copy of this policy here.